terru3/terru3.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Terry Ming and I an an applied math, statistics and data science student at UCLA.
+My name is Terry Ming and I am an applied math, statistics and data science student at UCLA.